mullach/Github-Training-Repository/README.md

 # Github-Training-Repository
 This repository is meant to be used to train new hires/volunteers on how to use Github.
 Reading the material and finishing the exercise should take around 6-8 hours.

+Before you get started, please check that your actual name is visible on your Github profile.
+This way we know which account belongs to whom and when we make repositories citable your real name will be used and not your nickname.

 # Preparation Material
 Please look at all those materials before you start the exercise.